 The most important points in the advising process come with the enrollment of entering students and the enrollment of sophomores who have selected a major.
 At both of these points, students should plan a course of study in order to meet: 1) collegiate requirements, primarily those concerned with diversification of courses across the various divisions and departments, and 2) departmental requirements, especially as they involve the proper sequence of required courses and courses with prerequisites.

 Although it is often important to select courses during the first two years in light of an anticipated selection of a major department, the first two years should be treated as the best occasion for more general education.
 Generally it is during this period that students meet the collegiate requirements of a full unit of credit in four departments across the four academic divisions, as well as satisfy the quantitative reasoning and foreign language proficiency requirements.
-Both the Dean for Academic Advising and the Registrar monitor students' progress in meeting collegiate requirements and routinely inform students and their faculty advisors of concerns.
+The Dean for Academic Advising monitors students' progress in meeting collegiate requirements and routinely informs students and their faculty advisors of concerns.

 Normally students select a major just prior to the enrollment period in the spring of their sophomore years.
 To do so, students must be accepted by the department.
 Advising students who wish to pursue the program of a particular department is the responsibility of the department chair, though frequently this is shared with other members of the department.

 Students who wish to "double major" follow the same process and meet the same requirements for both departments as regular majors in those departments.
-Special programs, such as the Synoptic Major and concentrations, have special procedures and requirements that are specified in the Course of Study.
+Special programs, such as the Synoptic Major and concentrations, have special procedures and requirements that are specified in the Course Catalog.

 The participation of faculty advisors in the collegiate careers of their students is not limited to advising them for course enrollment.
 The general assumption of the College is that the life of students outside the classroom is relevant to their academic achievement and to the welfare of the College itself.
-For example, the Registrar routinely informs faculty advisors about advisees' grades, particularly reports of deficient work in a course whenever that becomes apparent.
+For example, the Dean of Academic Advising routinely informs faculty advisors about advisees' grades, particularly reports of deficient work in a course whenever that becomes apparent.

 Faculty advisors also receive information from the various offices of the College about aspects of students' lives that might affect their academic work.
-For example, they are routinely informed by the Dean of Students' office of excused absences tied to physical health.
-In order to be well-informed about the lives of advisees, faculty advisors often seek the assistance, when appropriate, of upperclass counselors, course instructors, athletic coaches, the Deans, the Provost’s Office, Housing and Residential Life, and the Health and Counseling Center.
+For example, they are routinely informed by the Dean of Student Development’s office of excused absences tied to physical health.
+In order to be well-informed about the lives of advisees, faculty advisors often seek the assistance, when appropriate, of orientation leaders, course instructors, athletic coaches, the Deans of Academic Advising and Student Support, the Provost’s Office, Housing and Residential Life, and the Health and Counseling Center.

 The faculty has provided that a student may petition for an exception to an academic regulation under extenuating circumstances.
 Faculty advisors play an important part in the petition process.
 Petitions of relief from academic regulations generally come under the review of the Petitions Subcommittee for the Committee on Academic Standards.
 Because faculty advisors often know students better than their instructors, the Petitions Subcommittee takes the recommendation of faculty advisors especially seriously.
 When a petition is denied, the petitioner may appeal the decision to the full Committee on Academic Standards.
 Such appeals are rarely granted without the strong support of the student's faculty advisor.